 This full-year (2-credit) program provides an excellent opportunity for those creative students interested in pursuing careers in Architecture, Engineering or the many fields of Design.
 Using the latest Autodesk design software package, students are able to take the skills to a level unimaginable one year earlier.
-Students learn how to design and build an energy-efficient three-bedroom home one drawing at a time.
+Students start the year with a quick study of stairs using AutoCAD.
+Afterwards the students learn how to use Revit, a program used by many schools and offices.
+Students learn how to design and build an energy-efficient home.
 The finished product is a polished, professional-quality set of construction plans for each student's design portfolio.
-The "Cardboard chair" Design Project has become a student favorite as it allows their creative juices to flow by designing and constructing a very cool "theme-oriented" hat.
-This creative project rounds out the first year by taking the students' 2D drafting and design skills, now quite impressive, into the 3D realm of Solid Modeling and full-color presentations.
-Students are encouraged to develop their observation and pencil sketching skills along with AutoCAD and PhotoShop skills.
+The "Cardboard chair" Design Project has become a student favorite as it allows their creative juices to flow by designing and constructing a very cool Cardboard chair.
+The last creative project rounds out the first year by having the students work together on a project to develop their teamwork and communication skills.Students are encouraged to develop their observation and pencil sketching skills along with Revit, AutoCAD and Photoshop skills.

 Note: This course runs every day for the full year.
-We recommend that students take Computer Aided Design (CADD) at Pelham High in the 10th grade.
+We recommend that students take Computer Aided Design (CADD) at Pelham High in the 10^{th} grade.